-For hospitalized patients, medication is often an important part of treatment and/or recovery.
+Clearly, no one wants to get sicker while they are in the hospital.
+And certainly, no one wants to take a medication that could harm them.
 It would be easy to assume that your nurse is giving you the right medication at the right time, but unfortunately that is not always the case.
 Medication errors in hospitals are common and can be dangerous.
-How can hospitals reduce medication errors?
+Since most hospitalized patients receive medication, it’s important for hospitals to have robust programs to avoid medication errors.
+But, how can hospitals reduce medication errors?
 What can you do to protect yourself or a loved one?

 How common are medication errors in hospitals?